Alcoy - Griffon Vultures in Barranc del Cint - hike in the mountains

 This area was protected in 2005.
 It is now a nature conservation area for Griffon Vultures with a total ban on hunting.

-The griffon vultures feed on carrion.
-They have a fabulous sense of smell and can fly many miles to feed on a dead animal.
+Griffon vultures are curious birds that will pay close attention to what happens when you enter their territory.
+They feed on carrion, have a fantastic sense of smell, and can fly many miles to feed on a dead animal that they have smelled.

 More excursions: www.turideer.com